These are the states requiring people to wear masks when out in public - NewsChannel 3-12

 Cloth face coverings are now required in public places — both indoor and outdoor — and in group living settings across the state anytime it’s not possible to keep a 6-foot distance from other people who are not a part of your household.

-There are exemptions for people exercising outdoors, children under the age of 2, anyone with a medical or developmental condition that is complicated by a face covering, and those with difficulty breathing.
+There are exemptions for people exercising outdoors, children under the age of two, anyone with a medical or developmental condition that is complicated by a face covering, and those with difficulty breathing.

 Virginia